HISS2024 – Health Innovation Summer School

 Is this for you?

-We encourage doctoral students with a background in any of the following academic fields of AI/ML, innovation, health, medical and implementation sciences, and who are curious about the integration of these perspectives for the objective of enhancing information driven care to apply for this summer school at Halmstad University.
+We encouraged doctoral students with a background in any of the following academic fields of AI/ML, innovation, health, medical and implementation sciences, and who are curious about the integration of these perspectives for the objective of enhancing information driven care to apply for this summer school at Halmstad University.

 Come join other doctoral students in Halmstad next August for summer, sun and science!